-- Enter and leave the hall respectfully and reverently - Listen unless chosen to contribute to the assembly by the teacher. - Contribute to the quality of reflection and worship.
+- Enter and leave the hall/ worship space respectfully and reverently; - Listen respectfully, unless chosen to contribute to the assembly; - Contribute to the quality of reflection and worship.

 Recognition of Good Behaviour

 It is vital that we use good role models regularly.
 The class can be stopped to watch a group of children demonstrate particular behaviour.